-If you do not have institutional access to any of these publications below, contact me and I’d be happy to email it to you.
+If you do not have institutional access to any of the publications below, contact me and I’d be happy to email you a copy.

 Cheng, Wendy. “‘Landscapes of Beauty and Plunder: Japanese American Flower Growers and an Elite Public Garden in Suburban Los Angeles.”
 2020.
 Environment and Planning D: Society and Space 38:4, 699-717.